AABearBots/First-Closed-Doors-Competition/README.md

     },

 ```
-The above segment shows the configuration of the Backtest History.
+The above segment shows the configuration of the Backtest History product.

  - *storageAccount* (replace with the one assigned to you)